Grief on the random days

-Lately, I've been reflexing back on the holidays as Thor and Ashton's birthdays are quickly approaching, and came to a realization around grief.
-I feel that outside family and friends notice an absence most on the holidays, the birthday, the larger occasions; where I feel that the immediate family involved notices grief more on the random days.
+Lately, I've been reflecting on the holidays as Thor and Ashton's birthdays are quickly approaching, and I came to a realization about grief.
+I feel that outside family and friends notice an absence most on the holidays, birthdays, and more significant occasions.
+In contrast, I find myself grieving more on random days.

-Bryan and I moved to Boston right after I found out I was pregnant with Thor and I was lucky enough that Ton was home from work for an injury so most days revolved around us FaceTiming an obnoxious amount of time.
-When we moved back and Thor was little we continued our FaceTimes and most mornings Thor and Papa would have breakfast together while I would unload the dishwasher.
+Bryan and I moved to Boston right after I found out I was pregnant with Thor, and I was lucky enough that Ton was home from work for an injury, so most days revolved around FaceTiming an obnoxious amount of time.
+When we moved back an,d Thor was little, we continued our FaceTimes, and most mornings Thor and Papa would have breakfast together while I would unload the dishwasher.
 Those are the moments I notice he is gone.
 The days I set the boys up for breakfast and without thinking to go to set my phone up for a FaceTime when I remember again.

-Grief can hit you at the most random times and on the most random days and while those days can be hard I am so thankful to have all those memories that can flood through my mind.
+Grief can hit you at the most random times and on the most random days, and while those days can be hard, I am so thankful to have all those memories that can flood my mind.